simsinght/AppTip/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes

-?
+UI animations as in Navigation animations?
+Because I have those.

 The settings page is described as optional in the writeup, but here it says it's required.
 Not sure if inconistency or I'm just reading it wrong.

 ## License